 What gives?
-Well let’s look at both authors’ points:
+Well, let’s look at both authors’ points:

-In the first article above, the writer, and the President of a lower middle market investment firm, makes the following arguments against a business valuation when starting the process of selling your company:
+In the first article above, the writer, and the President of a lower middle market investment firm makes the following arguments against a business valuation when starting the process of selling your company:

 The writer supports these arguments by describing a deal in which a company he represented sold for many times more than the industry’s average price per earnings.
-In this example, the writer’s firm found a highly motivated “strategic buyer” and leveraged their unique interests in his client to drive up the price.
+In this example, the writer’s firm found a highly motivated “strategic buyer” and leveraging their unique interests in his client to drive up the price.

-In the second article above, the writer opens by quoting Warren Buffett, “If business schools could offer just one course…[it] should be encouraging students to learn the boring, but critically important, discipline of business valuation.”
-This writer, an experienced attorney, and financial planner, supports Mr. Buffet’s statement in the context of the student being the owner of a privately held business.
+In the second article above, the writer opens by quoting Warren Buffett, “If business schools could offer just one course…[it] should be encouraging students to learn the boring, but critically important, the discipline of business valuation.”
+This writer, an experienced attorney, and financial planner supports Mr. Buffet’s statement in the context of the student being the owner of a privately held business.

 The writer contends that an owner will inevitably face the question of their business value someday.
 This could be for a sale, death and estate taxes, or any number of opportunities and potential threats.
 Therefore, an owner applies sound judgment gaining an understanding of basic valuation principles and how they apply to the owner’s specific business.
-This of course is delivered to the owner by a professionally prepared valuation.
+This, of course, is delivered to the owner by a professionally prepared valuation.

 These opposing views leave us with the question of: How do you assess the value of a business valuation?

 At the heart of any valuation is the question of risk.
-A business appraisal seeks to measure in dollars the risk and reward of an investment.
+A business appraisal seeks to measure in dollars the risk and reward of investment.
 An owner should also apply the same principle to investing in a business valuation.
 What are the risks and rewards of an investment in understanding your business value and the fundamentals behind that value?

 In the first article above, the “strategic” price paid comes from knowing and defending a unique competitive advantage in the marketplace.
-Many owners can only flesh this opportunity out by having an objective analysis of not only their business, but also their competitors, industry and economic forecast – all of which a certified business appraisal addresses.
+Many owners can only flesh this opportunity out by having an objective analysis of not only their business but also their competitors, industry, and economic forecast – all of which a certified business appraisal addresses.

-For every owner, the conclusion is that they determine the value of a business valuation.
-This value should not be based on the opinions of others, but on their own tolerance to risk.
-For some, an investment in a business appraisal – their own education of general business valuation fundamentals and their specific business value – makes sense.
+For every owner, the conclusion is that they determine the value of business valuation.
+This value should not be based on the opinions of others, but on their tolerance to risk.
+For some, an investment in a business appraisal – their education of general business valuation fundamentals and their specific business value – makes sense.
 For others, maybe not.